bids-standard/bids-specification/src/modality-specific-files/genetic-descriptor.md

 ## Dataset Description

-If genetic data is supplied as part of a BIDS dataset, genetic descriptors are encoded as an additional, REQUIRED entry in the [`dataset_description.json`](../modality-agnostic-files.md#dataset_descriptionjson) file.
+If information on associated genetic data is supplied as part of a BIDS dataset, genetic descriptors are encoded as an additional, REQUIRED entry in the [`dataset_description.json`](../modality-agnostic-files.md#dataset_descriptionjson) file.